Our Approach to Therapy

 We provide empirically-supported intervention for children, adolescents, young adults, and parents experiencing challenges in the following areas:

-Learning/school difficulties (e.g., executive function weaknesses, academic difficulty, learning disabilities, giftedness)
+Learning/school difficulties (e.g., executive function weaknesses, academic difficulty, learning disabilities, giftedness, bullying)

 One of our foremost priorities is to help young people improve their relationships with their thoughts and feelings to guide their actions toward living a healthy and fulfilling life.
-Our approach is engaging, straightforward, and practical, and we intend to give our clients lifelong tools to use whenever needed.
+Our approach is engaging, straightforward, practical, and effective, and we intend to give our clients lifelong tools to use whenever needed.

-For behaviour problems, we often conduct a Functional Behaviour Assessment (FBA), work with parents using parent management training techniques, and more.
-In addition, we assist schools in developing Individual Education Plans (IEP) and interventions to best support students experiencing a range of school difficulties.
+For behaviour problems, we often conduct a Functional Behaviour Assessment (FBA), work with parents using Parent Management Training (PMT) techniques, and more.
+In addition, we assist schools in developing Individual Education Plans (IEPs) and interventions to best support students experiencing a range of school difficulties.

 HOW TO GET HELP?